ccwq/http-ping-matrix/README.md

 4. Pushes `master` branch with tags.

 > Ensure the demo site has consistent configuration for the new base (`/http-ping-matrix/`) before deployment.

+After deployment, visit the hosted URL and run Lighthouse (PWA preset) to ensure all installability checks are green and that `manifest.webmanifest` / `sw.js` are accessible from the published origin.

 ## Troubleshooting & FAQ
 - **CORS/opaque response**：The app only needs to send `no-cors` requests to measure latency.
 If a target is completely inaccessible, it will show `ERR/Timeout`.